How to start a podcast? (in 2022)

-You may are thinking using your headphone's microphone or the one that comes with your laptop but that's generally a really bad idea.
+You may be thinking about using your headphone’s microphone or the one that comes with your laptop but that’s generally a really bad idea.

 You may think that background noise won’t show up on the recording, but trust me, it will and it will annoy your audience.

 A professional recording studio would use XLR microphones, preamps, audio interfaces, but it’s not necessary.
 There’s budget friendly equipment that you can connect via USB on your desktop computer or laptop and the quality will turn quite well.

 Some microphones even have both a USB output, as well as an XLR one, so you can later get an audio interface with better preamps than your microphone’s built in one.

 - The Blue Snowball USB Microphone is a great budget microphone choice.
 It can connect directly to your computer and it is plug and play.
 The killer feature is that it has multiple pickup patterns!
 That means that if you’re recording alone you can set it in the cardioid pattern and eliminate noises that come from behind the microphone.
 If you’re recording with friends you can turn it into the omnidirectional pattern and it will pick up sound 360 degrees around the microphone.
 This way you won’t need a second one for more than one host and the audio quality will be great!

 - The Blue Yeti USB Microphone is one step up from the previous one mentioned.
 It has a little bit better audio, a sturdier base, more pickup patterns (Cardioid / Omni / Figure 8), gain control, mute and more.
 It’s a very good choice for many applications (including music instruments) and there’s a lot of people using it.
 It won’t be a huge step up on audio quality but if you’re making a one time investment in a microphone you may want to consider buying it.